FranzZemen/async23/doc/from-cms-to-jms.md

 - `.cts` and `.mts` transpile to `.cjs` and `.mjs` respectively
 - Whether TypeScript transpile `.js` files to `cjs` depends on a couple factors defined in [TBD]()
+- Beyond any JavaScript issues, using `import` for `cjs` modules can have issues with typings.
+  That is another time when `module.createRequire` is useful.
 - When using dynamic import `import`, one can import types with an `import type` statement which is removed at transpilation time, allowing for typings while coding and proper behavior at run time.
 [Example]().
 - Use `ts` and `.js` extensions at the very least when you are writing code that can run on the client and server and leverage the package.json `type` field to inform Node.js.
 [Example]().
 - Always use file extensions in imports for non-packages

+## Usage of `.js`/`.ts`, `.cjs`/`.cts` and `.mjs`/`.mts` extensions

+One motivation for this tutorial is to continue to use `.js` and more importantly `.ts` extensions and share that source without concern as to where it is used (client side, `esm` or `cjs`).

+Node.js documents a known risk with taking this approach for dual repos.
+A client could inadvertently use both the `cjs` and `esm` versions of a package, and the behavior would be potentially unpredictable.
+At the very least, module level state (var, let, const) could be different between the two.

+This tutorial rationalizes this risk as follows.
+If two different libraries leverage a dual package through `cjs` and `esm` respectively, the internal state of each and that of the client which may be using one or the other should not matter in most cases if inner package exports are not re-exported (doing so is rare).
+The documentation of the library in question (the client in this case) should clearly state that the library is dual and that the client should not use both.

+The recommendation to use `.js` and `.ts` extensions is a recommendation only.
+You can still use the principles of this tutorial and write only `.cjs` and `.mjs` files.

+Remembering that irrespective of package.json `type` field setting `.cjs` and `.mjs` files are always module loaded per their extension.
+There are times when writing code you may want to actually enforce one or the other regardless of the surrounding package.json `type` field setting, and that's fine.
+JavaScript will even allow for an inline require within a `esm` loaded module.

 ## tsconfig.json Inheritance